Inventory of the Howard Washington Odum Papers, 1908-1982

 Arrangement: alphabetical by organization.

 Flyers, minutes, budget reports, agendas, and related materials concerning the various organizational activities of Odum.
 These items reflect Odum's interest in social work, race relations, and education.
-Of special note are the confidential reports on lynching found in the papers of the Commission on Interracial Co-operation (folders 748-755) and the Southern Regional Council (folder 808).
+Confidential reports on lynching are found in the papers of the Commission on Interracial Cooperation (folders 748-755) and the Southern Regional Council (folder 808).
 Items related to Odum and Jersey cattle breeding may be found in Series 4 (folders 818-819).

 Folder 743-744